YanKawaYu/go-socket/README.md

 The encoding and decoding part of this software is modified from [this repository](https://github.com/huin/mqtt).
 Thanks to the author Zhangxuan,Xu.

 ## What's next
-There is a client library corresponding to this framework, which can be integrated into Android and iOS Apps to connect to the server created by this framework.
+The ultimate goal of this project is to support a high performance IM server developed by Go.
 I would like to release it in the future.